-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - the summary judgment procedure.

-Failure to provide security for costs will also result in a stay of proceedings and their potential dismissal.
+Failure to provide security for costs will also result in a stay, and potentially the dismissal, of the proceedings.

 A pleaded claim or defence may be struck out on certain grounds, including where it: